-Why Should I Market My Law Firm?
+Why Should I Invest in Law Firm Marketing?

 The second part of the answer is a bit closer to home: law firms aren’t just competing with other law firms anymore.